Hardikb19/IECSE-Code-WinterProject-19/README.md

 ```

 We can still make this faster.
-Notice that both the above implementations still visit all the possible proper factors.
-But to test whether a number's primality, we don't need to check for all possible factors.
+Notice that both the above implementations still visits all the possible proper factors.
+But to test a number's primality, we don't need to check for all possible factors.
 Consider two proper factors a and b of a number n, such that,
 > a*b = n

 We can prove by contradiction that one of them will be lesser than sqrt(n).
 If